tokamak-network/SNARK-MPC-setup/v2/data_formats.md

 ### For example:

-When  `REQUIRED_POWER = 11` is chosen, it means n = 11, the table is shown as below for an uncompressed form.
+When  the required power is chosen as $11$, it means $n = 11$, the table is shown as below for an uncompressed form.

 | hash (BLAKE2b) | 64  B |
 | --- | --- |